 Account limits, profiles and parental controls

 In addition to being compatible with various streaming devices, Peacock allows subscribers to stream content on up to three different devices.
-While a handful of competing streaming services allow users within the same household to create separate profiles, Peacock limits membership to one common account per household.
+Peacock also allows each account to host up to six separate profiles, so that individuals within a household can cater their profile to their streaming preferences.

 New customer?
 Try Peacock for free